University Library

 "Connectors" that (in our experience) already deliver good results, are

-You can find more information on the tools mentioned here, in our workshops and consultations and in our self-study course.
+You can find more information on the tools mentioned here, in our training courses and consultations as well as in our self-study course.
+You can find many more AI tools for academic work here.

 At the moment, the "Finders" are mainly suitable for research in the natural sciences and medicine, less so for the humanities and social sciences.
 These tools mostly find journal articles (i.e. not monographs) in English - especially if they have a DOI and have been published Open Access.
 If these criteria usually apply to the literature in your subject area, the "Finders" should be able to provide you with rather good results.